 - 2 slices cucumber

-Add the cucumber, mint and lime juice into a shaker and muddle to extract flavors.
+Add the cucumber, mint and lime juice to a shaker, and muddle to extract the flavors.

 Strain into a rocks glass over fresh ice.